-4. Discussion
+4 Discussion

-The results of the pilot installation of an automated inspections system proves that the presented concept is viable and can support the O&M divisions of turbine operators.
-The recent developments in Computer Vision and the availability of powerful Computer Vision libraries [3] made such a new approach for runner inspections possible.
+The results of the present installations prove that the concept is viable and can support the O&M divisions of turbine operators.
+The recent developments in Computer Vision and the availability of powerful Computer Vision libraries made such a new approach for runner inspections possible.